 |Starts at $16.00 /organizer /month, billed annually||Reach out directly for a quote.|

 Why we love this software: Microsoft Teams allows your customers to connect with teams anywhere around the world — and it does so intelligently.
-Microsoft Teams will soon absorb Skype for Business, proving the tool’s popularity.
 The software solution uses artificial intelligence to back up all its existing features.
 You can leverage its AI capabilities when it comes to sharing context and content during meetings.

 As Techzine writes, one of the ways that Teams uses AI is through its AI-powered together mode.
 It deploys AI segmentation to place participants in a virtual space with a shared background.
 As the coronavirus pandemic has continued to keep coworkers apart, Microsoft Teams created this feature to make virtual meetings more engaging and productive and reduce distractions, while allowing people to concentrate on the other participants at the same time.
 This is a great feature for large teams to utilize